sethgrid/fakettp/README.md

 When passing command line flags, you are limited to either hyjacking all requests or only requests to a single endpoint.
 With a config file, you can specify multiple routes to behave differently.
 Note: config values are overridden by command line flags in the case of `proxy_host`, `proxy_port`, and `port`.
 For all other values, they add an additional fake for hyjacking.

+In the fakes list, you can set the "hyjack" url that will be matched against.
+For return values, you can specify code, body, headers, and time to delay the response.

+There are some additional configs that deal with the matching.
+You can specify that the hyjack url is intended for a pattern_match (using standard regex).
+Normally, the hyjack url will just match the URL.path.
+If you request_uri to be true, it will match against the request's RequestURI.
+Lastly, for matching against different POST requests where the urls will be the same, you can specify the request_body param which will match if the given substring is in the request body payload.

 Sample Config:
 ```json
 {